mariadb-corporation/mariadb-connector-nodejs/README.md

 *boolean, default false*

 Using option rowsAsArray permit to have row format as an array (not as JSON).
-This permit to save memory and avoid connector to have to parse metadata completely.
+This permit to save memory and avoid connector to have to parse [column metadata](#column-metadata) completely.
 It is fastest row format (by 5-10% with local database).

 Default format : { id: 1, name: 'sea lions' }